isaacyakl/new-breed-shopify-theme/README.md

 ## Edit Procedure
 Whenever changes are being made follow this procedure.
-1. Start `theme watch`.
+1. Start `theme watch` (or `npm run watch`).
 2. Begin to edit the theme.
-8. Preview the changes by running `theme open` or by finding the new theme in the Shopify backend and selecting "Preview" from its actions menu.
+8. Preview the changes by running `theme open` (or `npm run preview`) or by finding the new theme in the Shopify backend and selecting "Preview" from its actions menu.
 9. Commit changes as necessary.

 ## Publish Procedure